SS-2005/Gallery/README.md

 ## License:

-This project is open-source and available under the MIT License.
-Feel free to use and modify for your needs.
+This project is open-source and available under the MIT License .Feel free to use and modify for your needs.